top of page

 How to Overcome the Fear of Abandonment

-Hypnotherapy is an effective way of kickstarting the healing process.
-Treatment may also involve the use of cognitive-behavioural therapy (CBT) to help evaluate thoughts and feelings related to the origins of abandonment fears and how to cope with feelings of anxiety or distress and trauma and replace negative thinking with more realistic thoughts establishing healthy boundaries with others.
+Hypnotherapy can effectively initiate the healing process.
+Treatment might also include cognitive-behavioral therapy (CBT) to assess thoughts and feelings related to the origins of abandonment fears, manage anxiety or distress, and replace negative thinking with more realistic thoughts while establishing healthy boundaries with others.

-Additionally, therapy helps people work through traumatic events that may have contributed to abandonment feelings.
+Furthermore, therapy assists individuals in working through traumatic events that may have led to feelings of abandonment.

 Featured Posts